ReyTax/EventApp/README.md

 4.Upload a profile image

-5.Set and update their personal info
+5.Set and update personal info